Pusô: Cultural significance

 Pusô originated from a method of cooking and packing rice.
 It was also prominent in religious rituals in the anitism of pre-colonial Filipinos.
-The smaller or more elaborate versions were a traditional part of the food offerings to the diwata spirits, a tradition the Spanish referred to as ofrendas.
+The smaller or more elaborate versions were a traditional part of the food offerings to the diwatà spirits, a tradition the Spanish referred to as ofrendas.
 These traditions have been increasingly forgotten or syncretized as Filipinos converted to Christianity and Islam in the last few centuries.

 Rituals involving pusô in the past in Cebuano religion include harang sa mga kalag (ritual preventing the deceased from affecting the living); sagangsang (ritual for tubâ palm wine gatherers); damit (pre-harvest ritual); buhat silang (a thanksgiving post-harvest ritual); tigpo (ritual asking for forgiveness from spirits of the dead); and balangkisaw (ritual asking for forgiveness from water spirits).

 Nevertheless, it still survives in some (Christianized) rituals today, like in the pamisa (Catholic prayer for the dead).
 It is also still a regular part of the ofrenda.
-Though in modern times the offering is usually to the household Catholic altar or to deceased loved ones, and not to diwata spirits.
+Though in modern times the offering is usually to the household Catholic altar or to deceased loved ones, and not to diwatà spirits.

 Among Muslim Filipinos, it also survives as a festive food, and is very popular during a lot of Islamic holidays.
 It is particularly associated with the Hari Raya celebrations at the end of Ramadan.